OpenWaterFoundation/owf-lib-viz-fullpagejs-story/README.md

 Open Water Foundation library to visualize a story using [fullpage.js](https://alvarotrigo.com/fullPage/) JavaScript library

 ## Design
-The main functionality of this page is built using features provided in [fullpage.js](https://alvarotrigo.com/fullPage/) Javascript Library.
-Some of the layout is created using the grid system of [bootstrap](https://getbootstrap.com/) Javascript Library.
+The main functionality of this page is built using features provided by the [fullpage.js](https://alvarotrigo.com/fullPage/) Javascript Library.
+Some of the layout is managed using the grid system provided by the [bootstrap](https://getbootstrap.com/) Javascript Library.

 Currently, we are limited to only using the basic scrollable features of this library.
-There are several [extensions](https://alvarotrigo.com/fullPage/extensions/) available, but these require the payment of a fee.
-For the most part, a scrollable page is sufficient enough to accomplish what we need, and the extensions can be added later, if necessary.
+There are several [extensions](https://alvarotrigo.com/fullPage/extensions/) available, that provide features such as horizontal scrolling and parallax effect.
+However, the extensions for the fullpage.js library require purchase.
+For the most part, a scrollable page is sufficient enough to accomplish what is needed, and the extensions can be added later, if necessary.

 ## Navbar

 At the top of `index.html` there is code for the navigation bar.
 This nav-bar is created using [bootstrap.js](https://getbootstrap.com/docs/4.0/components/navbar/#nav).
-The links used in the nav-bar must correspond to the configuration of the `anchors` variable for the full page object, found in the script tags at the bottom of `index.html`.
+To make use of the visual scrolling features provided by fullpage.js, the links specified in the nav-bar must correspond to the anchor names configured by the `anchors` variable for the full page object.
+This can be found in the script tags at the bottom of `index.html`.

 Example:
 ```JavaScript